Higher Koszul duality and $n$-affineness: Categorified Koszul duality via coaffine stacks

-does not alter the local sections of a sheaf of categories over $\cSpec(\CX)$, so it is realized by the pullback along the affinization map.

 We are left to promote such equivalence to a $2$-categorical equivalence.
 In order to do this, we just need to check that the equivalence $\mathrm{aff}^\ast_X$ intertwines the coaugmentations from $\LinkPrLU$ on both sides.
-This is clear since such coaugmentations are induced by pulling back along the terminal morphisms $X_{\operatorname{B}}\to\Spec(\Bbbk)$ and $\cSpec(\CX)\to\Spec(\Bbbk)$, and $\mathrm{aff}_X$ obviously commutes with them. \end{proof} \cref{thm:mainkoszultrue} is the stepping stone for the inductive proof of \cref{thm:mainkoszuln}.
-Before completing the proof, we observe the following easy fact concerning pushforward $(n+1)$-functors of quasi-coherent sheaves of $n$-categories for $n\geqslant2$, which will be used in order to apply the inductive argument. \begin{remark} Let $f\colon\scrX\to\scrY$ be a morphism of prestacks over a commutative ring spectrum $\Bbbk$, and let $n\geqslant2$ be an integer.
-For a quasi-coherent sheaf of $n$-categories $n\bm{\scrF}$ over $\scrX$, the $(n+1)$-functor $f_\ast$ sends $n\bm{\scrF}$ to a quasi-coherent sheaf of $n$-categories over $\scrY$ whose local sections on an affine scheme $\Spec(R)$ over $\scrY$ are described as
+This is clear since such coaugmentations are induced by pulling back along the terminal morphisms $X_{\operatorname{B}}\to\Spec(\Bbbk)$ and $\cSpec(\CX)\to\Spec(\Bbbk)$, and $\mathrm{aff}_X$ obviously commutes with them. \end{proof} \begin{proof}[Proof of \cref{thm:mainkoszuln}] \cref{thm:mainkoszultrue} proves the case where $n=1$.
+For a general $n\geqslant2$: assume that we have proved \cref{thm:mainkoszuln} for all integers $1\leqslant k\leqslant n-1$.
+Let

-Such limit is computed along the pullback $(n+1)$-functors.
-Since the pushforward functor $f_\ast$ is both right and left adjoint to the pullback functor $f^\ast$, the above limit can be equivalently computed as the colimit along the pushforward $(n+1)$-functors, i.e.,